derwolfe/derwolfe.net/_posts/2014-18-10_twisted_pyenv_virtualenv.rst

 Pyenv-virtualenv
 ================
-`Pyenv-virtualenv`_ makes it easy to create virtualenvs that are paired to a specific python interpreter.
+`Pyenv-virtualenv`_ allows you to create a virtualenv that will use a specific interpreter.
-With pyenv-virtualenv, the syntax for creating a new virtualenv pinned includes the interpreter as an argument.

 .. code:: bash

 	  $ pyenv virtualenv 2.7.8 twisted278

 The command creates a new virtualenv named ``twisted278`` which uses the the ``python 2.7.8`` interpreter.
-If you wanted to create a new virtualenv for python3, without having python 3 installed, you would do the following.
+If you wanted to create a new virtualenv for python 3, without having python 3 installed, you would do the following.

 .. code:: bash